vicramon/ember-tutorial/chapters/creating-the-rails-api.md

 If you don't see this code then replace whatever is in your store with this.

-The Active Model Adapter enables Ember to communicate with your Rails backend through  [Active Model Serializers](https://github.com/rails-api/active_model_serializers), which come standard with Rails.
+The Active Model Adapter enables Ember to communicate with your Rails backend through  [Active Model Serializers](https://github.com/rails-api/active_model_serializers).
+Normally you would need to include the `active_model_serializers` gem, but Ember Rails already has it a as a dependency.

 ## Namespace API Requests